pymupdf/PyMuPDF/docs/pymupdf4llm/api.rst

         * `(top, bottom)` yields  `(0, top, 0, bottom)`.
         * To always read full pages, use `margins=0`.

-    :arg float page_width: specify a desired page width.
-This is ignored for documents with a fixed page width like PDF, XPS etc. **Reflowable** documents however, like e-books, office or text files have no fixed page dimensions and by default are assumed to have Letter format width (612) and an **"infinite"** page height.
-This means that the full document is treated as one large page.

-    :arg float page_height: specify a desired page height.
-For relevance see the `page_width` parameter.
-If using the default `None`, the document will appear as one large page with a width of `page_width`.
-Consequently in this case, no markdown page separators will occur (except the final one), respectively only one page chunk will be returned.

-    :arg str table_strategy: table detection strategy.
-Default is `"lines_strict"` which ignores background colors.
-In some occasions, other strategies may be more successful, for example `"lines"` which uses all vector graphics objects for detection.

-    :arg int graphics_limit: use this to limit dealing with excess amounts of vector graphics elements.
-Typically, scientific documents or pages simulating text using graphics commands may contain tens of thousands of these objects.
-As vector graphics are used for table detection mainly, analyzing pages of this kind may result in excessive runtimes.
-You can exclude problematic pages via `graphics_limit=5000`.
-The respective pages will then be ignored and be represented by one message line in the output text.

     :arg bool page_chunks: if `True` the output will be a list of `Document.page_count` dictionaries (one per page).
 Each dictionary has the following structure:

         - **"metadata"** - a dictionary consisting of the document's metadata :attr:`Document.metadata`, enriched with additional keys **"file_path"** (the file name), **"page_count"** (number of pages in document), and **"page_number"** (1-based page number).